Local AI · hardware guide

 Skip at this tier

-Don’t — on 8 GB it swaps to disk and crawls below reading speed.
+Don’t — on 8 GB it swaps to disk and crawls well below reading speed.

 The upgrade everyone tries first.
 Wait until you have 16 GB of RAM.